 Ecstasy, also known as MDMA, can have long term effects on the brain.
-According to the National Institute on Drug Abuse, MDMA increases the activity of three different neurotransmitters, including: serotonin, dopamine, and norepinephrine.
-This means things such as sleep, pain, appetite, and mood are negatively impacted.
-Think no sleep, no appetite, and continuous mood-swings.
+MDMA is a central nervous stimulant that increases the activity of three main neurotransmitters including: serotonin, dopamine, and norepinephrine.

-Research has proved that if ecstasy is taken regularly, especially in high does, it can cause permanent damage to nerve cells.
-This can cause individuals to have bad memory and feel regularly depressed.
-Along with bad memory and depression, individuals will feel regular spouts of confusion, anxiety, paranoia and will find it difficult to concentrate for long periods of time.
-So, even if you take MDMA for a couple of weeks, long-term damaging effects could have already been made on the brain.
+Research has shown that regular consumption of ecstasy, especially in high doses, can cause permanent damage to nerve cells.
+This can cause individuals to have a bad memory and feel regularly depressed.
+Individuals may also feel regular spouts of confusion, anxiety, paranoia and can find it difficult to concentrate for long periods of time.

 What is ecstasy?

 The official name for the active drug commonly found in Ecstasy is Methylenedioxy-Methamphetamine often referred to as MDMA.
 MDMA is a synthetic drug that alters mood and perception.
 It also acts as both a stimulant and a hallucinogen.
 Ecstasy comes in a pill form and can appear in a range of colours, sizes, shapes, and is likely to be stamped with various logos.
 The ingredients of these pills can also vary and are unlikely to be pure MDMA.
 Instead they may contain other additives such as cocaine, ketamine, methamphetamine, cough medicine or bath salts.